-Transaction hash looks like a random sequence of letters and/or numbers.
+The transaction hash looks like a random sequence of letters and/or numbers.

 Here is an example of a bitcoin transaction hash:

-You can use transaction hashes to search for your transactions on block explorer and share them with people.
+You can use transaction hashes to search for your transactions in block explorer and share them with people.
 For example, if you search for the above hash in popular block explorer Blockchain.info, you will see all the information about the transaction: its date, amount, receiver address, etc. Take a look.